Chuck Muncie

 Harry Vance "Chuck" Muncie (March 17, 1953 − May 13, 2013) was an American professional football player who was a running back for the New Orleans Saints and San Diego Chargers in the National Football League (NFL) from 1976 to 1984.
 He was selected to the Pro Bowl three times, and tied the then-NFL season record for rushing touchdowns in 1981.

 Muncie played college football for the California Golden Bears, setting numerous school records.
 In his senior year, he was the runner-up for the Heisman Trophy, given annually to the most outstanding college football player.
-Muncie was drafted by New Orleans in the first round of the 1976 NFL Draft with the third overall pick.
+Muncie was selected by the Saints in the first round of the 1976 NFL draft with the third overall pick.
 He became the first member of the Saints to be named to a Pro Bowl, and he was their first player to rush for 1,000 yards.
 He was traded to San Diego in 1980, starring in their high-scoring offense known as Air Coryell while being named to two additional Pro Bowls.

 Muncie was considered one of the best running backs of his era until cocaine problems forced him into retirement.
 His drug problems eventually landed him in prison.
 Afterwards, he turned his life around by helping others through mentoring programs.
 He founded the Chuck Muncie Youth Foundation.